theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 In other words, the Parliament has all the rights to decide the right of citizenship by amending the Constitution.
 This gives the right to the Legislative body to bring in Acts such as that of 1955 and amendments such as those in 1987, 2004 and 2019.

 It this point, it _does not_ look like the immigrants have to establish religious persecution; another important point to note.
-The matter of religious persecution has been discussed in the parliament, but does not feature in the body of the bill.
-In other words, it seems that the Parliament _assumes_ that minorities in these three countries face religious persecution.
+The Parliament discussed the matter of religious persecution, but it does not feature in the body of the bill.
+In other words, the Parliament seems to _assume_ that minorities in these three countries face religious persecution.
 Given that Article 14 presumes validity, if I were a Hindu in Pakistan who wants to come to India, those opposing my citizenship have to prove that I did not face religious persecution, but am coming to India because, say, I love the pollution in New Delhi.
 Whether leaving it that way is right or wrong is a policy debate, not a legal one, because by nature of our law, the accused does not have to prove innocence, but the accuser has to prove guilt of the accused.
-Legally, the Parliament is allowed to make a reasonable classification which it did, and is allowed to amend citizenship law, which also it did.
+Legally, the Parliament can make a reasonable classification which it did, and can amend citizenship law, which also it did.
 Legally, no problem.

-If religious persecution is included in the criteria of reasonable classification, this still means that according to the law, if you are a Hindu who migrated to India because of _economic reasons_, someone accusing you of foul play has to prove it to make you an immigrant who would need to spend eleven years in India before applying for citizenship.
+If religious persecution were a criteria of reasonable classification, this still means that according to the law, if you are a Hindu who migrated to India because of _economic reasons_, someone accusing you of foul play has to prove it to make you an immigrant who would need to spend eleven years in India before applying for citizenship.

 The question remains that even if religious persecution were a criterion, whether the government will ask non-Muslims coming to India from these three countries on economic or other grounds (or potential "infiltrators"), to wait eleven years.
 Who will find foul play?
 Again, a policy issue, not a legal one.
 A question for Mr Shah's claims to answer, not for the Constitution.
 If you can legally prove that you are a religious minority, that is, belonging to one of the six communities, coming from the three countries, you have a relaxed citizenship process.